Transferring and consolidating old pensions

 Most people change jobs several times and pay into several pensions over the years.
 This can make it difficult to keep track of your retirement savings and see how your investments are performing.
 Consolidating pensions gives you more control over your money and makes it easy to check that you’re on track.
 You will have less paperwork and could save money too.

-Why should I combine my pensions in a SIPP?
+Why should I consolidate pensions in the Best SIPP?

 Finding a lost pension

 SIPPs are not suitable for everyone.
 If you don’t want to invest across different asset classes or don’t think you will make use of the investment choices that SIPPs give you then a SIPP might not be right for you.
-Self-directed investors should regularly review their SIPP portfolio, or seek professional advice, to ensure that the underlying investments remain in line with their pension objectives.
-Prevailing tax rates and the availability of tax reliefs are dependent on your individual circumstances and are subject to change.
-Please note the term Best is a brand name of the Bestinvest SIPP.
+Please contact us for guidance or advice if you are unsure whether a SIPP is right for you.

 Before you consider transferring a pension, it is important to ask yourself: Will I lose any valuable benefits or features from my existing pension plan?
 Will I incur any penalties on my existing pension if I transfer?
 Is it an occupational final salary pension scheme? (in which case it is very unlikely to be advisable to transfer) Have I considered the charges on my current plan? (a new arrangement may be more expensive – especially if you have a stakeholder pension).